prettydiff/simple/readme.md

 ## Declarations
 Word tokens in this language are either keywords declared by the language or references declared by a user.
 Undeclared words will throw an error.
-All references must be declared.
+All references must be declared, and must be declared before they are referrenced.

 ### Scope
 References are globally scoped if declared outside a block or scoped to the block in which they are declared.
 Child blocks have access to read and write to references declared in containing blocks.
 Containing blocks cannot access references declared in child/descendant blocks.